studyrah/p5-datavisualisation/project/README.md

 2. Additionally there was an 'interactive legend - bar chart' highlighting the month by month animation.
-I also used this to display monthly average rainfall as I didn't thing the main scatter plot represented this well.
+I also used this to display monthly average rainfall as I didn't think the main scatter plot represented this well.

 ### Version 1 Feedback